awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 To further control when an association runs, for example if you want to run an association two days after patch Tuesday, you can specify an offset\.
 An *offset* defines how many days to wait after the scheduled day to run an association\.
 For example, if you specified a cron schedule of `cron(0 0 ? * THU#2 *)`, you could specify the number 3 in the **Schedule offset** field to run the association each Sunday after the second Thursday of the month\.

 **Note**
-To use offsets, you must either choose the **Apply association only at the next specified Cron interval** option in the console or you must specify the `ApplyOnlyAtCronInterval` parameter from the command line\.
-This option tells State Manager not to run an association immediately after you create it\.
+To use offsets, you must either select **Apply association only at the next specified Cron interval** in the console or specify the `ApplyOnlyAtCronInterval` parameter from the command line\.
+When either of these options are activated, State Manager doesn't run the association immediately after you create it\.

+For more information about cron and rate expressions, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

 ## Create an association \(console\)<a name="sysman-state-assoc-console"></a>